WSBK / Superbike Racing · Workflow guide

 Numbers hidden by extreme rider lean (60+ degrees)

-Why it's hard: At maximum lean, the fairing number compresses visually and rotates out of frame.
+Why it's hard.
+At maximum lean, the fairing number rotates out of frame.
 The apex corner photo that looks incredible editorially may be completely untaggable because the number is behind the bike.

-How AI helps: RaceTagger flags these as low-confidence rather than guessing.
-You don't waste time reviewing unsolvable photos — skip them or tag by context if you can identify the rider other ways.
+How we handle it.
+RaceTagger flags these as low-confidence rather than guessing.
+You don't waste time reviewing unsolvable photos — skip them or identify the rider by other context if you can.

 hard